-Sally Taylor, BS is attending Nazareth College of Rochester for a Masters of Science in Creative Arts Therapy and expects to graduate in May, 2015.
+Sally Taylor, MS completed her graduate training at Nazareth College of Rochester in the Creative Arts Therapy program in May 2015.
 She received a Bachelor of Science in Human Development and Psychology from SUNY Empire State and attended the Alfred University School of Art and Design for ceramics and photography.
 Sally has worked for nine years as a preschool teaching assistant supporting children with special needs and behavioral issues; she is also an independent artist based in Wyoming County, New York.
 Her work has been shown at Livingston Arts and the Arts Council for Wyoming County.
 She hopes to implement art therapy with preschool children and adolescents.

 Chelsey Vano, MS received her Master of Science in Creative Arts Therapy from Nazareth College of Rochester in May, 2014.
-Chelsey earned her Bachelor's of Science in Biomedical Photographic Communications from Rochester Institute of Technology in 2011, with a minor in Psychology and a concentration in Multimedia.
+Chelsey earned her Bachelor of Science in Biomedical Photographic Communications from Rochester Institute of Technology in 2011, with a minor in Psychology and a concentration in Multimedia.
 While receiving clinical training, Chelsey worked with inmates at Monroe County Correctional Facility and incarcerated juveniles at Monroe County Children's Detention Center.
 Chelsey hopes to continue working with incarcerated individuals with a variety of mental health needs.